RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 # JavaScript

-The homeworks of coming weeks are about JavaScript.
+The homework of coming week is about JavaScript.
 JavaScript is the only programming language that is supported by all modern web browsers and it is the least intrusive way of adding interactive elements to a web page as it requires no plug-ins or other special extensions.
-We will be using JavaScript to implement a number of interactive visualizations.

 For this course we will be using the book [Eloquent JavaScript] by Marijn Haverbeke.
 This book assumes very little programming background but